ivanlei/puppet-rvm/README.markdown

 This means that puppet cannot find the `/usr/local/rvm/bin/rvm` command (probably because RVM isn't installed yet).
 Currently, Puppet does not support making a provider suitable using another resource (late-binding).
-The puppet-rvm module uses run stages to install RVM before the rest of the configuration runs.
 When running in _noop_ mode, RVM is not actually installed causing rvm\_system\_ruby, rvm\_gem and rvm\_gemset resources to generate this error.
 You can avoid this error by surrounding your rvm configuration in an if
 block: